-I work intuitively, painting lines across the surface using an average of fifteen layers per panel, scraping back and repainting until the desired patterns are achieved.
+"I use an average of fifteen layers per panel, scraping back, repainting and using incised lines until the desired patterns are achieved.
+Adding and subtracting paint not only creates depth and visual interest but also alludes to surface decay in nature and manmade formations.
 My paintings are created with either acrylic based mixed media or encaustic paint.
-I’ve been using encaustic paint for many years because this ancient medium offers unique textural and luminous possibilities and allows an artist to carve into the works like a sculpture.
+I’ve been using encaustic paint for many years because this ancient medium offers unique textural and luminous possibilities and allows an artist to carve into the works like a sculpture."